 previous.e.x - C2.w.x" on line 27.
 The "

-that you do not insert any new objects in between the two boxes,
+If you had to insert a new object in between the two boxes,

 ... /* 22 */ BG1: box height C3.y-C2.y \ /* 23 */ width (C5P.e.x-C0.w.x)+linewid \ /* 24 */ with .w at 0.5*linewid west of C0.w \ /* 25 */ behind C0 \ /* 26 */ fill 0xc6e2ff thin color gray /* 27 */ box same as BG1 width BG1.e.x - C2.w.x \ /* 28 */ with .se at BG1.ne \ /* 29 */ fill 0x9accfc ...